 The masterclass sets out to examine the notions of fiction, life-writing and historicity through the medium of comics.
 Literature has found its way into the form of comics in a range of ways, be it adaptations of literary works or non-fiction narratives using extracts from literary works as scaffolding for autobiographical experiences.
 By focusing on the latter, in this masterclass we will explore comics from different transnational contexts and examine the ways in which they engage literary fiction to tell their story.
 In doing so, we will address the questions: what can comics as a form of knowledge contribute to the ways in which we frame historical events, including their ruptures, continuities, and the ways they affect ‘ordinary lives’?
 What different roles does literary fiction assume in this process?
 What is at stake when representing difficult, contested historical moments?
 How do graphic narratives negotiate the tension between the documentary and the aesthetic?
 How do different media interact on the comics page?

 Scholars working in computational literary studies make use of computer software that helps them to analyze digital textual data.
-Software can support the exploration of a much larger amount of data in systematics way than was possible before.
+Software can support the exploration of a much larger amount of data in systematic ways than was possible before.
 In this course, students will get introduced to the most important current approaches in computational literary studies, ranging from the analysis of style and methods for the verification and attribution of authorship to various forms of ‘distant reading’ and discourse analysis.
-Case studies will be devoted to the authorship of the ‘Wilhelmus’, stylistic variation in the works of Arnon Grunberg and trends in the titles of novels through the centuries.